To content

 The EU education program Erasmus+ has been promoting cross-border mobility of students, university teaching and administrative staff since 1987.
 In addition, diverse cooperation and partnership programs offer far-reaching opportunities for institutional exchange between universities in Europe and worldwide.

-The Erasmus+ program generation (2014-2020) was replaced by Erasmus+ (2021-2027) in 2021.
-For each program generation, the universities have to submit an application to the Executive Agency in Brussels (EACEA), which TU Dortmund University successfully did also in 2020.
-Based on this higher education policy statement (European Policy Statement ), TU Dortmund University received an Erasmus Charter for Higher Education (2020) from the EU Commission.
-It proves that TU Dortmund University fulfills all requirements for a successful participation in the Erasmus program.
+A program generation in the Erasmus+ program always runs for six years.
+The current program generation has been running since 2021 and ends in 2027.
+This means that universities must submit an application to the Executive Agency in Brussels (EACEA) every six years, which TU Dortmund University successfully did in 2020.
+On the basis of this European Policy Statement, TU Dortmund University received an Erasmus Charter for Higher Education (2020) from the EU Commission.
+It proves that TU Dortmund University meets all the requirements for successful participation in the Erasmus+ program.

-The focus areas in the new Erasmus+ program are:
+The focus areas in the current Erasmus+ program are:

 The following information contains only the information for students and employees of TU Dortmund University.